 - 5.1.
 The Scheme invests in assets that are expected to achieve the Scheme's objectives.
-The allocation between different asset classes is contained within the Investment Implementation Document which is separate to this Statement. - 5.2.
+The allocation between different asset classes is contained within Appendix 1 of this Statement. - 5.2.
 The Trustees consider the merits of both active and passive management for the various elements of the portfolio and may select different approaches for different asset classes.
-The current arrangements are set out in the Investment Implementation Document, which is separate to this Statement. - 5.3.
-From time to time the Scheme may hold cash and therefore deviate from its strategic or tactical asset allocation in order to accommodate any short-term cashflow requirements or any other unexpected items. - 5.4.
-The Trustees are aware that the appropriate balance between different kinds of investments will vary over time and therefore the Scheme's asset allocation will be expected to change as the Scheme's liability profile matures.
+The current arrangements are set out in Appendix 1 to this Statement. - 5.3.
+From time to time the Scheme may hold cash and therefore deviate from its strategic or tactical asset allocation in order to accommodate for any short-term cashflow requirements or any other unexpected items. - 5.4.
+The Trustees are aware that the appropriate balance between different kinds of investments will vary over time and therefore the asset allocation of the Scheme will be expected to change as the Scheme's liability profile matures.